 “It made him very frustrated because he felt like he didn’t want to be someone’s guinea pig,” she said, referring to the trial-and-error process that often accompanies medication for mental health issues.

-Aaron’s disorder amplified soon after he stopped taking his medicine.
-She said Aaron heard disparaging voices with whom he’d talk and often argue.
+Arron’s disorder amplified soon after he stopped taking his medicine.
+She said Arron heard disparaging voices with whom he’d talk and often argue.

-Five days after Jon Jon Carroll walked into Green Top Shooting Range, Karen dropped Aaron off in downtown Ashland.
-The two were sharing a car, and Aaron wanted to head to a few stores.
+Five days after Jon Jon Carroll walked into Green Top Shooting Range, Karen dropped Arron off in downtown Ashland.
+The two were sharing a car, and Arron wanted to head to a few stores.

 “I told him, ‘I love you.
 Be careful, and I’ll see you soon,’ because I’ll never say goodbye,” said Karen.
 But that would become the last time Karen spoke to her son.